RagabIbrahim/Simple-python-web-django-project-blog/README.md

-my final project in course
+my final project is a blog